coapjs/coap-cli/README.md

     -o, --observe            Observe the given resource
-    -n, --no-new-line        No new line at the end of the stream -p, --payload <payload>  The payload for POST and PUT requests
+    -n, --no-new-line        No new line at the end of the stream -p, --payload <payload>  The payload for POST and PUT requests -q, --quiet              Do not print status codes of received packets
 ```

 ### PUT and POST